-The Walleye is found statewide in large streams, rivers, lakes and reservoirs.
+Walleye are found statewide in large streams, rivers, lakes and reservoirs.
 They feed primarily on fishes, insects and crustaceans.

-The Walleye is a torpedo shaped fish with a large mouth filled with sharp teeth.
-They have large white eyes and a single black spot near the rear base of the first dorsal fin.
-The lower lobe of the tail (caudal) fun and lower anal fin is white.
+Walleye are torpedo shaped with a large mouth filled with sharp teeth.
+They have large, white eyes and a single black spot near the rear base of the first dorsal fin.
+The lower lobe of the tail (caudal) fin and lower anal fin is white.

 4 with only one over 20 inches of a combination of sauger, saugeye and/or walleye.

 Several lakes have specific sauger, saugeye and walleye length regulations, please see your South Dakota Fishing Handbook for more information.